 Get Even Closer to the Arts: Jobs at CAPA

 It takes a lot of behind-the-scenes effort to bring quality entertainment to Columbus.
-CAPA is a great opportunity to go beyond the stage and learn about the arts from the inside out.
+Working at CAPA is a great opportunity to go beyond the stage and learn about the arts from the inside out.

 CAPA is an Equal Opportunity Employer (EOE).
 Qualified applicants are considered for employment without regard to age, race, color, religion, sex, national origin, sexual orientation, disability, or veteran status.